kauri-io/Content/java/java-ipfs.md

 ###  Read content into a stream

-The second way consists in using the method `ipfs.catStream(<hash>): InputStream` to write the response to a Stream.
+The second way consists in using the method `ipfs.catStream(<hash>): InputStream` to write the response in a Stream.

 ```java
 String hash = "QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o"; // Hash of a file